 Students must familiarise themselves with the fire and safety regulations and procedures.

-Fire alarm testing and drill: Fire alarms will be tested weekly on Fridays at 10am.
+Fire alarm testing and drill: Fire alarms will be tested weekly on Wednesday at 10am.
 You do not need to evacuate during a fire alarm test.
 If you hear a fire alarm at any other time or if the fire alarm sounds continuously for more than 10 seconds you must evacuate the building immediately.

 Fire Evacuation procedure: